gutow/Langmuir_Trough/README.md

 2. Create the virtual environment to run it in within the development directory `pipenv shell`.
 3. Within the shell pip install for development `pip install -e .`.

+### Constructing the Documentation

+1. Make sure pdoc is installed and updated in the virtual environment `pip install -U pdoc`.
+2. Update any `.md` files included in `_init_.py`.
+   * Generally URLs should be absolute, not relative.
+3. At the root level run pdoc `pdoc --logo-link https://gutow.github.io/Langmuir_Trough/ --footer-text "Langmuir_Trough v0.5.0" --math -html -o docs Trough_GUI Trough_Control`
+   where `X.X.X` is the version number.
+4. Because of the way the document building process works the background tasks will be started. **You will have to stop the document build after the documentation is done building (watch the `doc` folder) with a `^C` to terminate it.**

+### Releasing on PyPi

+Proceed only if testing of the build is successful.

+1. Double check the version number in `setup.py`.
+1. Rebuild the release: `python -m setup sdist bdist_wheel`.
+1. Upload it: `python -m twine upload dist/*`
+1. Make sure it works by installing it in a clean virtual environment. `pip install -U ...`. **Copy the actual link from pypi.org.**
+   `.
+If it does not work, pull the release.

 ### Ideas/Things to do
 * Make more robust by wrapping data collection in `try ...` so that it can